Table Of Contents_

 While this desk is made of MDF wood — medium-surface fibreboard — it does have a waterproof finish on the top that helps prevent deformation when it’s exposed to liquids.
 That means you can safely rest or coffee or beverage on its surface without fear of water rings and damage.
 It features an industrial aesthetic with black powder-coated steel silver tubing for the frame.
 The desktop is 39.4” long, 19.7” wide, and stands 29.5” tall.

 No assembly is required, however, the frame needs to be opened and the desk surface must then be attached using the unique clip brackets.
 When you’re done, you can detach the brackets and the desk folds up nicely.
 Overall, it’s an excellent home office, writing, kitchen, foyer, or even children’s desk thanks to its feature set.
-If you need an option that you can take home from the office, check out the best portable desk instead.
+If you need to take work home with you from the office, then check out the best portable desk instead.

 Award: BEST FOR WRITING